-- √ have saved this info-package with new students guidelines for future consultations. - ✓ have watched the "Tips for new students" videos series: Tips for new students(youtube.com). - ✓ have all the required documents to enter the country. - ✓ have bought your flight ticket. - ✓ have booked an accommodation. - have familiarized with the travel and all the public transportation needed to reach your accommodation. - \checkmark have packed all the documents used to apply to your study programme. - $\checkmark\quad$ have packed your luggage according to the climate and season of arrival. - ✓ have read and started all the necessary procedures described in page 17 if you move to Finland with your children.
+- ✓ have participated to the online orientation - ✓ have watched the "Tips for new students" videos series: Tips for new students(youtube.com). - ✓ have all the required documents to enter the country - ✓ have bought your flight ticket - \checkmark have booked your accommodation - ✓ have familiarized with the travel to Kouvola and all the public transportation needed to reach your accommodation - \checkmark have packed all the documents used to apply to your study programme - ✓ have packed your luggage according to the season of arrival - ✓ have read and started all the necessary procedures described in page 17 if you move to Finland with your children.